hcnordics/hcnordics.github.io/README.md

 ### The instruction block
 Each Markdown (.md) file includes basic instructions to generate the page.
 At a minimum, this includes the page _title_ and _layout_ (usually "default").
 Other prompts that can be included in the instruction block are:
 - _subtitle_: An extension of the page title.
-Particularly relevant for articles.
+Particularly relevant for research items.
-- _status_: An optional one-word descriptor for articles.
-Useful for noting that a paper is ["Completed"](https://hcnordics.github.io/articles/rivista).
+- _status_: An optional one-word descriptor for research items.
+Useful for noting that a paper is ["Completed"](https://hcnordics.github.io/research/rivista).
 - _cover_: Allows a cover image for the page title.
 Images must be saved in the assets/images directory.
 Contact Nick if there's a specific image you want to include!
-- _members_: Lists the project team members that are assigned to the relevant item (eg. an article).
+- _members_: Lists the project team members that are assigned to the relevant item (eg. a research item).
 Individuals are identified by surname (or a username), separated by commas and included in square brackets (see below).

 Only include those items that you need for the page.
 In most cases _title: "INSERT TITLE HERE"_ and _layout: default_ will be sufficient.